Psykotikism/Mutant_Tanks/README.md

 Commands:

 ```
+sm_tank

+Valid inputs:

 1. sm_tank <type 1*-500*> *The minimum and maximum values are determined by the "Type Range" KeyValue setting.
 (The lowest value you can set is 1 and the highest value you can set is 500 though.)
+2. sm_tank <type name*> *The plugin will attempt to match the name with any of the Super Tank types' names.
+(Partial names are acceptable.
+If more than 1 match is found, the latest match will be chosen.
+If 0 matches are found, the command cancels the request.)
 ```

 ### Configuration